ShashiKumar-SignalWire/SW-example-Docs/SWMLVoicemail.md

 ## Introduction

-In this guide, we will explore various examples of creating voicemail systems using different methods: SignalWire Markup Language (SWML), FreeSWITCH, SignalWire LaML, and SignalWire Call Flow Builder.
+In this guide, we will explore various examples of creating voicemail systems using different methods: SignalWire Markup Language (SWML), FreeSWITCH, and SignalWire Call Flow Builder.
 Each method offers unique capabilities and approaches to implementing voicemail functionality within telecommunication systems.

 ## FreeSWITCH Voicemail Example